XiyueWang/Kaggle_NYC_airbnb_data_analysis/README.md

 `seaborn`
 `Counter`
 `pandas`
-`numpy`<br/>
-The visualization is constructed by jupyter notebook.
+`numpy`
+`sklearn`

 #### Conclusions
 - Price is highly right skewed.
 - Room type and neighbourhood would affect the price.
-- Reviews per month does not affect the price.
-- Lists are clustered in Manhattan, and the closer to Manhattan, generally yield a higher price.
+- High price lists are clustered in Manhattan, and the closer to Manhattan, generally yield a higher price.
 - Lists have lower price like to use 'cozy', lists are more expensive like to use 'studio' and 'apartment'.

 #### Resources